Mike Santana: Various feuds (2024–2025)

-After Genesis, Santana entered a feud with Mustafa Ali.
+Following the match, Santana began a feud with Josh Alexander, taking Alexander's headgear.
+After defeating the Northern Armory in a Gauntlet match and later getting attacked by the group, Santana defeated Alexander in an "I quit" match at Genesis to end the feud.
+Following the match, the two men shook hands and Alexander quit TNA.After Genesis, Santana entered a feud with Mustafa Ali.
 In the build-up, Ali taunted Santana's past of being a drug addict and crashed one of his counselling sessions.
 On March 14 at Sacrifice, Santana was defeated by Ali.
 Due to Ali cheating at Sacrifice, Santino Marella made a rematch for the following episode of Impact!, where Santana defeated Ali by countout.
 At Rebellion, Santana defeated Ali in a Falls Count Anywhere match to end the feud.
 On July 20 at Slammiversary, Santana failed to win the TNA World Championship from Trick Williams in a three-way match, also involving Joe Hendry.

+TNA World Champion (2025–2026)

 On October 12, 2025, at Bound for Glory, Santana defeated Trick Williams to win the TNA World Championship for the first time and his first singles world championship in a major promotion.

-On November 13, 2025, Santana lost the TNA World Championship to Frankie Kazarian after getting into a brawl with NXT talent and Kazarian was the winner of The Call Your Shot Gauntlet Match at Bound For Glory.
+On November 13, 2025, Santana lost the TNA World Championship to Frankie Kazarian after getting into a brawl with NXT talent and Kazarian was the winner of The Call Your Shot Gauntlet Match at Bound For Glory, ending his first reign at 32 days.

+On January 15, 2026 on Thursday Night Impact!s AMC debut, Santana defeated Frankie Kazarian to win the TNA World Championship for the second time.
+Two days later at Genesis, Santana defeated Kazarian to retain the title in a Texas deathmatch.
+At No Surrender, Santana and Leon Slater defeated Nic Nemeth and Eddie Edwards.
+On March 27 at Sacrifice, Santana defended his title against Steve Maclin but the bout was ruled a no contest after Maclin was legitimately knocked out after taking a superkick from Santana.
+While medical was tending to Maclin, Eddie Edwards, who had a guaranteed world title shot from a Feast or Fired match, attempted to attack Santana but Santana was able to fend him off.
+At Rebellion on April 11, Santana successfully defended his title against Eddie Edwards.
+On the April 23 episode of Impact Wrestling, Santana defeated Rich Swann to retain the title.
+At Slammiversary, Santana lost the title to Nic Nemeth, ending his second reign at 164 days in his last match for TNA.
+After the event, it was reported that Santana had departed TNA with his contract expiring on July 15.